 - Transfer points earned with Club Eurostar to ALL.

 - Transfer your airline miles to Accor ALL.
-The list is extensive and includes Qatar, Finnair, Agean, and Flying Blue.
+The list of partners is extensive and includes Qatar, Finnair, Aegean, and Flying Blue.
 However, the ratios tend to be very poor.

 - Earn points for travel purchases with the likes of Club Med and Priority Pass.